Complementary feeding with whey ingredients for healthy development

 Nutrient-rich complementary foods can help fill the gap between highly nutritional breast milk and “regular” foods.
 Arla Foods Ingredients supplies premium-quality whey ingredients that can be added to complementary foods to improve its nutritional profile for optimum support of the baby’s development.

-Application experts at Arla Foods Ingredients application experts have created a range of products to inspire infant formula manufacturers and food companies to go to market with highly nutritious complimentary foods.
+Application experts at Arla Foods Ingredients have created a range of products to inspire infant formula manufacturers and food companies to go to market with highly nutritious complementary foods.
 While the product formats are already in the market, our highly nutritional product variations would be an innovation on the complementary food shelf.
 For example, we have developed a smoothie with added high quality proteins coming from alpha-lactalbumin to support healthy growth.
 We have also developed a delicious oat porridge with a smooth texture in which we have added whey protein hydrolysates to promote baby’s comfort.
-These are just two examples of types of complementary foods, infant formula manufacturers and food companies can launch with the support of our experts complementary feeding products meeting both the sensory and dietary requirements of their final consumers.
+These are just two examples of types of complementary foods, meeting both the sensory and dietary requirements, that infant formula manufacturers and food companies can launch with the support of our experts.

 - Alpha-lactalbumin is the most abundant protein in human milk and has been demonstrated to support several areas in early nutrition.
 Lacprodan® ALPHA-10 has a high content of alpha-lactalbumin, which is rich in essential amino acids.
-When administrated in infant formula, alpha-lactalbumin has been demonstrated to support healthy growth4, enhanced protection5,6, healthy gut5,6 and comfort7 in clinical and preclinical studies.
+When supplemented to infant formula, alpha-lactalbumin has been demonstrated to support healthy growth4, enhanced protection5,6, healthy gut5,6 and comfort7 in clinical and preclinical studies.

 - Whey protein is a composite protein source with a high protein quality.
 Lacprodan® whey protein concentrates are rich in essential amino acids supporting healthy growth of the baby.
 Arla Foods Ingredients has a large portfolio of WPCs and WPIs with a range of protein concentrations and lactose levels.